Un cru de jubilé pour les deux Open !

 A jubilee year for both Opens!

-Some of the greatest players passed through this Open de France at the start of their careers, before going on to win the legendary Argentine Open: Juan Martín Nero, Pablo Mac Donough, Lucas Monteverde (La Dolfina), Pablo Pieres, Bartolomé and Jeta Castagnola (La Natividad) and Facundo Pieres (Ellerstina) are all players who have left their mark on the Abierto de Palermo.
+Some of the greatest players passed through this Open de France at the start of their careers, before going on to win the legendary Argentine Open: Juan Martín Nero, Pablo Mac Donough, Lucas Monteverde (La Dolfina), Pablo Pieres, Bartolomé and Jeta Castagnola (La Natividad), and Facundo Pieres (Ellerstina) are all players who have left their mark on the Abierto de Palermo.

-The year 2020 was a turning point for the Open de France: the final in Chantilly pitted the Castagnola brothers - Jeta for Talandracas (France) and Barto for the Lions (Great Britain) -against each other.
-This edition really propelled the tournament into another dimension.
+The year 2020 was a turning point for the Open de France: the final in Chantilly pitted the Castagnola brothers - Jeta for Talandracas (France) and Barto for the Lions (Great Britain) - against each other.
+This edition really propelled the Open into another dimension.
 Earlier in the tournament, the two teams had met in a historic group phase match that is still very alive in the memories of those who were lucky enough to be there that day: 29 goals scored in five chukkers!

-At that stage, the Castagnolas had not yet won the Abierto.
-They would have to wait another year and they would also soon become handicap 10 at only 17 and 19 years.
+Back then, the Castagnolas had not yet won the Abierto.
+They would have to wait another year, and they would also soon become handicap 10 at only 17 and 19 years.Nicolás Pieres, who won the Open de France in 2023, had already lifted the Argentine Open trophy by the time he first set foot on the fields of Chantilly.

 While it would be impossible to list all the great names that have competed in the Argentine Open - the supreme benchmark of the sport - fifteen of them will be in Chantilly this year.